SaraHasan224/bsecure-php-sdk/README.md

     b. *Login Redirect URL* Required for feature **Login with bSecure**\
     c. *Checkout Redirect URL* Required for feature **Pay with bSecure**\
     d. *Checkout Order Status webhook* Required for feature **Pay with bSecure**
-5. Save your client credentials (<YOUR-CLIENT-ID> and <YOUR-CLIENT-SECRET>)
+5. Save your client credentials ('<YOUR-CLIENT-ID> and <YOUR-CLIENT-SECRET>')
-6. Please make sure to keep credentials at safe place in your code
+6. Please make sure to keep credentials at safe place in your code.

-## Documentation
-Visit our Site  [bSecure](https://www.bsecure.pk/) to read the documentation and get support.

 ## Client Authentication
 To call below mentioned functions of bSecure, you first have to authenticate your client.
 Following function will be used to authenticate your client:

 ```
-    \bSecure\bSecure::initialize();
     \bSecure\bSecure::setClientId('<YOUR-CLIENT-ID>');
     \bSecure\bSecure::setClientSecret('<YOUR-CLIENT-SECRET>');
     \bSecure\bSecure::setAppEnvironment('<YOUR-APP-ENVIRONMENT>');